Indus Valley Civilisation

 Men also had a choice in their clothing though not as varied as the women.
 Men usually wore a dhoti, which is a long of fabric wrapped around the waist.
 This could be left as a skirt or brought through the legs and made into a pants type garment.
 Male headdress was also a length of fabric, wrapped around the head, called a Turban.
 Women also sometimes wore the turban.

 Clothing was made from resources found in each region.
 Cotton and wool were the most abundant, since silk was not introduced from China until around the 1st century BC.
 People also enjoyed lavish embroidery and embellishments.
 Gold being the preferred, though there was also an abundance of silver and precious gems.

-Whatever might be the reason the lifestyle of people of IVC is worth reading and understanding.
+Whatever might be the reason the lifestyle of people of Indus Valley Civilisation is worth reading and understanding.
 They were very good architects, good planners and above all caring and loving people.
-The IVC people were very resolute and flexible and continued to evolve even in the face of adversities such as declining monsoon.
+The Indus Valley Civilisation people were very resolute and flexible and continued to evolve even in the face of adversities such as declining monsoon.
 People shifted their crop patterns from large grained cereals like wheat, barley during the early part of intensified monsoon to drought resistant and species like rice in the later part.

 If you make any purchase via a link on this site, I may receive a small commission with no added cost to you.

 As an Amazon Associate I earn a small commission from qualifying purchases.
 Other links on this site may lead to other companies that I am associated with